randy30h/Plane-Shooter/README.md

 # Plane-Shooter
- create game for test RockNanoGlobal
+ create game for recruitmen test of Rock Nano Global